What Happens When You Mix Oil and Water?

 - Digestion*: The emulsifying action of bile salts in the small intestine turns large fat droplets into tiny micelles, making them accessible to lipases.

-- Supplement absorption*: Fat‑soluble vitamins (A, D, E, K) require a lipid matrix for proper absorption; otherwise, the body can’t make use of them.
+- Supplement absorption*: Fat‑soluble vitamins (A, D, E, K) require a lipid matrix for proper absorption; otherwise, the body can’t use them.

 A Few Final Take‑Aways